MilkySalamander/Commands/Streamlabs Chatbot/cotd/README.md

 The Track of the Day is {trackName} by {authorName}.
 Times: 🔰 {authorTime} 🥇 {goldTime} 🥈 {silverTime} 🥉 {bronzeTime}.
 Don't miss the next COTD in {countdown}! | The Track of the Day is MIXTA VIA by Erizel.
 Times: 🔰 44.981 🥇 48.000 🥈 54.000 🥉 1:08.000.
 Don't miss the next COTD in 1 hour 5 minutes 58 seconds! | (before COTD)
 The Track of the Day is {trackName} by {authorName}.
 Times: 🔰 {authorTime} 🥇 {goldTime} 🥈 {silverTime} 🥉 {bronzeTime}.
 We are in the {stage} stage! | The Track of the Day is MIXTA VIA by Erizel.
 Times: 🔰 44.981 🥇 48.000 🥈 54.000 🥉 1:08.000.
 We are in the Qualification stage! | (during COTD)

+**If you make any changes to the default options, make sure to click on "Save Settings" to ensure that your changes are reflected in the command.**

 If you have any questions or problems at all feel free to email me at MilkySalamander@gmail.com or message me on discord at MilkySalamander#6627